 There will be times when you'll wonder why you are leaving the familiarity of your uniformed service.
 You will question whether transitioning is "worth it" for the stress you will feel.
-If you know you are ready to leave your military career, then the answer will be "yes, it's time".
+If you know you are ready to leave your military career, then the answer will be, "Yes, it's time."
 Trust that.

 Some of your colleagues transitioning with you will have secured jobs before they separate.
 Don't let this intimidate or discourage you.
-These colleagues may have a narrower scope of focus, or they may choose to work with a defense contractor or government agency who is familiar with their experience, or they may have worked their networks well, or any other reason for a successful placement.
+These colleagues may have a narrower scope of focus, worked with a defense contractor or government agency who is familiar with their experience, worked their networks well or any other reason for a successful placement.

 If only there was a manual that laid out clearly all the steps, actions and connections you need to move to your next career, that would be simple, wouldn't it?
-Your career after military service is individualized, it's about you and your goals, passion and experience.
+Your career after military service is individualized; it's about you and your goals, passion and experience.

-In the civilian world, you will find that teamwork and loyalty appear the same – we have each other's back, we support each other, collaborate and are loyal to our teams and company – but they do not hold the depth of values you are accustomed to from the military.
-It's just different, accept it.
+In the civilian world, you will find that teamwork and loyalty appear the same -- we have each other's back, and we support each other, collaborate and are loyal to our teams and company -- but they do not hold the depth of values you are accustomed to from the military.
+It's just different; accept it.

 Whether it's asking for help with networking, your resume, interview skills or finding a mentor, lean on others to assist you.
 Civilians want to help you.
 Your fellow service members want to help you.
 Veterans who've transitioned before you want to help you.
 Allow them to.